 Men may also include additional procedures along with their breast reduction.
 A tummy tuck in combination with breast reduction can help slim down the entire torso and waist area, while liposuction can help sculpt the waist and love handles.
 For men choosing male breast reduction following significant weight loss, an arm lift and body lift may be recommended to remove excess skin and tissue.
-Pectoral implants may be incorporated to further accentuate the lines of the chest.

 Recovery and Results

 Most men experience some initial discomfort like swelling and bruising right after their breast reduction.
 It’s common to feel tightness across the chest as well.
 These effects may be felt more by those men who needed a larger level of correction.

 Following surgery, our surgeons ask patients to wear a special compression garment.
 This helps to reduce swelling and increase patient comfort during healing.
 As swelling continues to be reduced over the coming weeks, a more defined chest will be revealed.
 Most men can return to work in a week or two.